Loading...

 How to consume idli 4 without glucose spikes

-Engage in light physical activity, such as a walk, after eating.
-This can help in the utilization of glucose by your muscles.
+Engage in light physical activity, like a short walk, after eating.
+This can help in utilizing glucose more effectively.

 healthspan-mbl